ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 ## Procedure

 1. Click **Deployed Instances** from the left navigation pane.
-Click the **vCenter Server** tab.
-2. Click the instance to view the clusters in it or to add clusters to it.
+2. In the **vCenter Server Instances** table, click the instance to view the clusters in it or to add clusters to it.

    **Note**: If you want to add clusters to this instance, ensure that the instance is in the **Ready to Use** status.
 Otherwise, you cannot add clusters to the instance.
 3. Click the **Infrastructure** tab.
 View the summary about the clusters: